operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

 The main components of the repository are as follows:
 - staging: The upstream repositories are vendored into subdirectories using `git subtree`.
 These contain the upstream code, along with downstream specific changes.
 - pkg: Any downstream only changes that do not need to be upstreamed or backported reside in this directory.
 - downstream build files: The downstream repository will have common build dependencies, including a unified `Makefile`, `go.mod`, `go.sum` and `vendor` directory present at the repo root.
-This also includes multiple `Dockerfiles` that will be used for building downstream artifacts
+This also includes multiple `Dockerfiles` that will be used for building downstream artifacts.
 - scripts: This will contain helper scripts for maintaining the upstream and downstream repos.
     - add\_repo.sh: This is used to add a new upstream project to be tracked.
 It also ensures the remotes are added to the local git repository.
 To track the [operator-framework/api](github.com/operator-framework/api), the `add_repo.sh` script can be called as shown.
-This also adds a new remote `api` to the the local git repository and adds `operator-framework/api` to the list of tracked remotes.
+This also adds a new remote `api` to the local git repository and adds `operator-framework/api` to the list of tracked remotes.
       ```
       $ ./scripts/add_repo.sh operator-framework/api
       ```